 Testing Accommodations For Low Vision Students

 I have a few different posts that are related to testing accommodations for low vision students.
 However, this post is the most comprehensive list of accommodations that I receive for taking tests, quizzes, and exams both in the classroom and in alternative testing environments.
-It’s worth noting that testing accommodations for standardized tests will need to be approved by the state, and students are not automatically granted accommodations just because they have an IEP.
+It’s worth noting that testing accommodations for standardized tests will need to be approved by the state or testing organization, and students are not automatically granted accommodations just because they have an IEP.

 A To Z of Assistive Technology For Low Vision